The best note taking apps for Mac

 Created by the one and only Microsoft, OneNote was designed to give users the same impression as a high-quality physical notebook.
 OneNote has tabs that can switch between pages easily.
 These tabs can even be color-coded to keep everything neat and tidy.
 Arguably one of the most exciting parts of OneNote is that it is 100% free.
 There are no pay-walls blocking users from the premium features; everything is at the note-takers fingertips.

-OneNote is perhaps the closest match to Evernote, but built for those that don’t really like Evernote.
-It too offers the ability to upload just about anything, organize it however you’d like for later use, and share it with others.
+OneNote is perhaps the closest match to Evernote, but built for those who don’t really like Evernote.
+It also offers the ability to upload just about anything, organize it however you’d like for later use, and share it with others.
 The main difference in Evernote and OneNote would be in the options the latter offers to present the information.

 Bear